Mother Hitton's Littul Kittons: Story

-Viola Siderea is a robber planet, once rich and civilized, but now reduced to a dog-eat-dog existence which has created a ruling class of highly sophisticated thieves.
-Benjacomin Bozart is a Warden of the Thieves' Guild, trained and prepared to raid Norstrilia for its stroon.
-Due to the impossibility of overpowering a Norstrilian adult, he ruthlessly drugs and kills a small Norstrilian boy on a vacation world to discover the exact nature of the planet's defenses, but the only information he gets is the name "Mother Hitton's Littul Kittons" scrawled in the sand on the beach.
+Viola Siderea is formerly rich and civilized planet, but after an economic collapse is now ruled a highly sophisticated Thieves' Guild.
+Benjacomin Bozart, a Senior Warden of the Guild, has trained for centuries to raid Norstrilia for its stroon.
+Due to the impossibility of overpowering a Norstrilian adult, he drugs and kills a small Norstrilian boy on a vacation world to discover the exact nature of the planet's outer defense, but the only information he gets is the name "Mother Hitton's Littul Kittons" scrawled in the sand on the beach.

-He consults the Guild's encyclopedia, which says that the phrase is an archaic term for the disease caused by the stroon virus –a fictitious entry planted by another Norstrilian agent long ago.
+He consults a public encyclopedia, unaware that searching for the term "Littul Kittons" acts as a tripwire, alerting the Norstrilian defenses to potential hostile activity.
+Later, he consults the Guild's private encyclopedia, which says that the phrase is an archaic term for the disease caused by the stroon virus – unbeknownst to the Guild, this a fictitious entry previously planted by a Norstrilian agent.
 Now confident of somehow obtaining stroon, Bozart pays out immense bribes using Viola Siderea's credit to illicitly charter ships, further unaware that he is paying other Norstrilian agents who have tracked him since he murdered the child.
-The last leg of the journey drops his space yacht into orbit around Norstrilia, where he meets a hideous fate.
+The last leg of the journey drops his space yacht into orbit around Norstrilia.

 A 21-faceted moon and a network of relay stations orbit the planet.
-They are the armament of Mother Hitton, the "weapons mistress" in charge of the care and feeding of the "Littul Kittons", which are in fact mink which have been selectively bred for centuries for psychotic, self-destructive madness.
-Of necessity they spend almost the entirety of their lives under anaesthesia, and are only awakened to mate or when needed for defense.
-The brain patterns of these mad mink, when awakened into frenzy, are focused into an intense telepathic beam that can be directed at any incoming space ship from the relay station, driving all humans into immediate suicidal psychosis –as Bozart discovers first-hand, tearing out an eyeball in the process.
-The odd spelling of the "Littul Kittons" was intentional, as research into the term would act as a tripwire, alerting the Norstrilian defenses to potential hostile activity.
+They are the armament of Mother Hitton, the "weapons mistress" in charge of the care and feeding of the "Littul Kittons": mink which have been selectively bred for psychotic, self-destructive madness.
+The brain patterns of these minks are focused into a telepathic beam that can be directed at any incoming space ship from the relay station, driving all humans into suicidal psychosis.
+Bozart dies horribly.

-After his death the extent of the Norstrilians' revenge is revealed: Bozart's bribes have incurred a debt of 400 million man-megayears for Viola Siderea.
+After his death, the extent of the Norstrilians' revenge is revealed: Bozart's bribes have incurred a debt of 400 million man-megayears for Viola Siderea.